lsst-ts/ts_scheduler/docs/scheduler.rst

 ----------------------

-Most of these submodules are configured at the initialization process and thus relies on the scheduler interface for properly functioning.
+Most of these submodules are configured at the initialization process and thus relies on the scheduler interface.
 A list of these submodules with initialization parameters is provided here.
 Some of these submodules are functional (a.k.a. the scheduler uses them as telemetry input or else) others are responsible for setting up the survey and scheduling algorithms.